2016WUJI01/agents/augment_automation_guide.md

 # Making Augment Support Claude Code Agent Automation

 ## Overview
-Your `.augment/agents` directory contains 22 specialized research agents designed for Claude Code automation.
+Your current directory contains 22 specialized research agents designed for Claude Code automation.
 These agents use YAML frontmatter configuration and can be adapted to work with Augment's system.

 ## Current Agent Structure Analysis